Lincoln Highway

-The Lincoln Highway is the first transcontinental highway in the United States and one of the first highways designed expressly for automobiles.
-Conceived in 1912 by Indiana entrepreneur Carl G. Fisher, and formally dedicated October 31, 1913, the Lincoln Highway runs coast-to-coast from Times Square in New York City west to Lincoln Park in San Francisco, originally through 13 states: New York, New Jersey, Pennsylvania, Ohio, Indiana, Illinois, Iowa, Nebraska, Colorado, Wyoming, Utah, Nevada, and California.
-In 1915, the "Colorado Loop" was removed, and in 1928, a realignment relocated the Lincoln Highway through the northern tip of West Virginia.
-There are 14 states, 128 counties, and more than 700 cities, towns and villages through which the highway passed at some time in its history.
+The Lincoln Highway is one of the first transcontinental highways in the United States and one of the first highways designed expressly for automobiles.
+Conceived in 1912 by Indiana entrepreneur Carl G. Fisher, and formally dedicated October 31, 1913, the Lincoln Highway runs coast-to-coast from Times Square in New York City west to Lincoln Park in San Francisco.
+The full route originally ran through 13 states: New York, New Jersey, Pennsylvania, Ohio, Indiana, Illinois, Iowa, Nebraska, Colorado, Wyoming, Utah, Nevada, and California.
+In 1915, the "Colorado Loop" was removed, and in 1928, a realignment routed the Lincoln Highway through the northern tip of West Virginia.
+Thus, there are 14 states, 128 counties, and more than 700 cities, towns, and villages through which the highway passed at some time in its history.

 The first officially recorded length of the entire Lincoln Highway in 1913 was 3389 mi.
 Over the years, the road was improved and numerous realignments were made, and by 1924 the highway had been shortened to 3142 mi.
 Counting the original route and all of the subsequent realignments, there has been a grand total of 5872 mi.

 The Lincoln Highway was gradually replaced with numbered designations after the establishment of the U.S. Numbered Highway System in 1926, with most of the route becoming U.S. Route 30 from Pennsylvania to Wyoming.
 After the Interstate Highway System was formed in the 1950s, the former alignments of the Lincoln Highway were largely superseded by Interstate 80 as the primary coast-to-coast route from the New York City area to San Francisco.

 1928–1930 final routing

-Note: A fully interactive free online map of the entire Lincoln Highway and all of its re-alignments, markers, monuments and points of interest can be viewed at the Lincoln Highway Association Official Map website Lincoln Highway Association Official Map website.
-Google Maps prominently labels the 1928–1930 route.

 Most of U.S. Route 30 from Philadelphia to western Wyoming, portions of Interstate 80 in the western United States, most of U.S. Route 50 in Nevada and California, and most of old decommissioned U.S. Route 40 in California are alignments of the Lincoln Highway.
 The final (1928–1930) alignment of the Lincoln Highway corresponds roughly to the following roads: